andreina-proyectos/mern-phones-app-front/README.md

 # This is a MERN project about Phones Catalog.
 I did the backend with Node.js and Express.js.
-And the databse is storaged in MongoDB.
+And the database is storaged in MongoDB.
 On the front site, we manage React. 📱📲✨

 # Getting Started with Create React App